SR-Saunders-CS/scriptrunner-execution-insights/README.md

 | Avg duration | Mean execution time in ms over the 90-day window |
 | Last execution | Date of the most recent recorded execution |

+> **Script Listeners:** if the UUID belongs to a listener, the report will
+> show "Script Listener (unconfirmed)" — SR does not expose listener names
+> via a public API so the name cannot be looked up automatically.
+The
+> execution data will still be correct.

 ---

 ### Step 4 — Multi-node clusters (optional)

 If your Jira instance runs on multiple nodes, use [`scripts/usage-report-multi-node.groovy`](scripts/usage-report-multi-node.groovy) instead.
-It discovers all node directories automatically and sums counts across every node — no hardcoded node name needed.
+It discovers all node directories automatically, sums counts across every node, and shows which nodes had data for that script.
+Just set `SCRIPT_ID` and run — no node name needed.

 ---